-The straightforward answer is that the senior helper you've hired is a household employee, not an independent contractor.
-Here is everything you need to know about why that is.
+The senior caregiver you've hired is a household employee, not an independent contractor.
+Here's why:

 If you hired someone through an agency, it's important to ask the agency if they file taxes for their caregivers or if you are responsible for doing so.
 Many agencies have an employer-employee relationship with their caregivers, therefore they handle the filing.
 But some agencies only act as a middleman and don't handle this type of paperwork.
 Discuss the tax policy with your agency during the hiring process, so you don't have to worry come tax season.

-So in the end, classifying your caregiver as an employee leaves the IRS happy, keeps your family out of potential legal trouble and reassures your caregiver that you have her best interests at heart.
-Plus, if you ever need to part ways, you're creating a safety net for her with unemployment insurance.
-After all, she is an important part of your family and you want to make sure that she is taken care of, just as she takes care of your loved one.
+So classifying your caregiver as an employee leaves the IRS happy, keeps your family out of potential legal trouble and reassures your caregiver that you have their best interests at heart.
+Plus, if you ever need to part ways, you're creating a safety net for them with unemployment insurance.
+After all, they are an important part of your family and you want to make sure they are taken care of, just as they take care of your loved one.